WARP4dot52/lambda/poincare_junior/doc/tree.md

 You may find the different tree types available for [expressions](/poincare_junior/src/expression/types.h) and [layouts](/poincare_junior/src/layout/types.h).
-Each NODE entry declares BlockType with its number of children and the number of additional bytes its nodes contains.
+Each NODE entry declares Type with its number of children and the number of additional bytes its nodes contains.
 They is no class hierarchy corresponding to the types but they come with some helpers such as `tree->isCosine()` to test them.

 Types are sometimes grouped together inside RANGE that provide similarly the method `tree->isNumber()`.